 Here are a few potential skills required for this position:

-Now, connect how each skill benefits the company and explain how you demonstrated this ability in the past.
-This connection is where great preparation is crucial.
 Research the company you are applying for and read about their company objectives and agenda.
 For each skill, think of one specific time when you used this skill to solve a problem and reach a solution.
 Be sure to identify the problem, what you did, and the fantastic result.
+All of these ideas need to be in your answer.

 Your response to the administrative position may be: